Andrefe91/project_poseSketch/README.md

 ## Pages

 ### HomePage:

-- [X] Drop Zone Functionality trough the React DropZone package.
+- [x] Drop Zone Functionality trough the React DropZone package.
 - [ ] Styling

 ### Collection:

-- [X] Collection Page for showing preview of all the images in the list.
+- [x] Collection Page for showing preview of all the images in the list.
 - [ ] Basic Settings system in the Collection used for the Theater Display.

+#### Optional Settings to add:

+- [ ] Flip Image by Vertical or Horizontal Axis for All images or at Random

 ### Theater:

-- [ ] Make a randomizating algorithm for image selection.
+- [x] Make a randomizating algorithm for image selection.
-- [ ] Show each of the loaded images in the list with a timer.
-- [ ] System for pause, stop and resume of the practice.
+- [x] System for pause, stop and resume of the practice.

 ### Information:

 - [ ] Add the information about the app
   - [ ] About
   - [ ] FAQ
   - [ ] Changelog